 3. Here, you’re presented with a new page.
-Navigate by scrolling down until you see “Account Custom Fields and Relationships.”
+Navigate by scrolling down until you see “Lead Custom Fields and Relationships.”
 Select "New."

-4. The concept is to fill the Custom Field information with valuable data from DataFox.
+4. The goal is to fill the Custom Field information with valuable data from DataFox.
 Therefore, on the next page, scroll down and select “Text.”
-It’s important that the field is Text, because NAICS codes are numeric.
+It’s important the field is Text because NAICS codes are numbers.

 5. Once done, select Next.

 Here, you will want to input details about the Custom Field.
 For now, we’ll use the example name “DataFox Industry Mapping” for the Field Label.
-However, you may input the name as desired.
+However, you may input any name as desired.

 6. For length, select a value between 6-10.
 Modify the description content as desired.
 Once complete, select Next.

 7. The next window handles permissions and security.
-For our example, we’ll leave these checked by default, but you may modify them as desired.
+For our example, we’ll leave these checked by default, but you may modify them as needed.
 Afterward, select Next.

 8. The following window is for page-layouts.
 Once again, for the example, we’ll leave these values blank.
 However, you can adjust as necessary.